michaelthorne/front-end-code-guide/README.md

 # Front-end Code Guide

-For HTML, CSS and JavaScript.
+For HTML, CSS (Sass) and JavaScript.

 ## Overview